SATCOM in Mountainous Terrain

 Applying changes to the Detailed Link Budget report

-Refresh the Link Budget - Detailed report to see the environmental effects.
+Refresh the Detailed Link Budget report to see the environmental effects.

 - Return to the Link Budget - Detailed report.